stratisproject/Documentation/source/SmartContracts/contracts-in-depth.rst

 -------------------------------------
 All Stratis CIL contracts must be deployed as `assemblies <https://docs.microsoft.com/en-us/dotnet/api/system.reflection.assembly>`_ which contain one or more `Types <https://docs.microsoft.com/en-us/dotnet/api/system.type>`_.

 A contract maps one-to-one with a type in the assembly.
-Multiple types are allowed in an assembly, but this requires that a primary type is denoted with ``[Deploy]``.
-If multiple types are present, only the primary type will be deployed in a contract creation transaction.
+Multiple types are allowed in an assembly, but this requires that the primary type is denoted with the ``[Deploy]`` attribute.
+If multiple types are present, only the primary type will be deployed in a CREATE transaction.
 During execution, the primary type has access to the other types defined in an assembly and can use these to deploy new contracts.

 Contracts exist as object instances in the dotnet runtime.
 Conceptually, they can be thought of as singletons with an infinite lifetime.
 CREATE transactions invoke the type's constructor to create an instance of the type.
 On deployment, each contract is assigned an address, which can be thought of as a reference to the object instance.
 CALL transactions invoke methods on the instance and are the means of interacting with a contract.

 Unlike a .NET object, a contract's state is not stored in fields on the object.
-Instead, it must be explicitly accessed using the ``PersistentState`` object exposed on the ``Stratis.SmartContracts`` base class.
+Instead, it must be explicitly accessed using the ``PersistentState`` object exposed on the ``Stratis.SmartContract`` base class.

 The Stratis.SmartContract object
 -------------------------------------
-All contracts must inherit from the ``Stratis.SmartContract`` type, which exposes methods useful to the contract.
+All contracts must inherit from the ``Stratis.SmartContract`` type, which exposes useful members to the contract.
 Contracts must contain a single constructor whose first parameter is an ``ISmartContractState`` object.
 The ``ISmartContractState`` object is injected at runtime and provides the current state and services used within a contract.

 .. csv-table:: Stratis.SmartContract base class methods
   :header: "Method Name", "Description"